sahaavi/Youtube-Data-Dashoboard-with-Streamlit/README.md

 Now open spyder : type spyter and hit enter in command prompt To open streamlit open the anaconda prompt then go to the directory where you are working.
 After that run the command - streamlit run YT_Ddashboard_St.py

+## Deploy on Streamlit
+go to streamlit account.
+Connect your github with streamlit. click on new.
+Then choose the repository you want to deploy.
+Select the python file.
+Click on advance settings.
+Choose python version then save.
+After that click on deploy.